nvmwill/nexmo-developer/_documentation/en/bulk/overview.md

 Execute outreach campaigns at a large scale using any channel or API.

-This API makes it easy to schedule and send personalized messages to large contact groups, and offers the ability to receive and act on responses received from customers.
+This API allows you to schedule and send personalized messages to large contact groups, and offers the ability to receive and act on responses received from customers.

 ## Capabilities